 I am all about lists.
 To do lists, bucket lists, packing lists, etc. I make a packing list before each trip so I don’t forget the more obscure items – like that vaccination card!

-And just like that 9 steps later, you’ve effectively planned your solo trip.
+And in 9 easy steps you’ve effectively planned your solo trip.
 You’re off to enjoy the beauty that is solo travel.
 I feel a very strong urge right now to quote Dr. Seuss, but I will refrain.
-If you still need some help planning, feel free to check out these other resources on my blog related to solo travel.
-Additionally, I’ve got an awesome workbook filled with all the checklists you need to plan an epic solo trip!

 Like this Post?
 Pin for later!